Judge John Sticht Memorial

 This award is intended to assist those who have physical disabilities and are seeking to or are currently practicing in the legal profession; and

-Attending or a graduate of University of Arizona or Arizona State University College of Law; and
+Attending or a graduate of one of the Arizona University Schools of Law; and

-Able to secure a recommendation from an Arizona University Professor of Law; and
+Able to secure a recommendation from an Arizona University Professor of Law or Arizona Attorney; and

-Willing to submit a letter of application which will include information about him/her self and a brief narrative explaining why they are interested in the practice of law.
+Willing to submit a letter of application which will include information about him/her self and a brief narrative explaining why their interest in the practice of law.

 Previous award winners are eligible to re-apply.